Inclusive Education at Deakin

 We also gratefully accept and acknowledge contributions and invite you to send us any resources or examples that you believe could value add to this site.

-Contact the Inclusive Education project team or use the ‘Submit a Comment’ box at the bottom of each topic page and we will respond to you as soon as possible.
+Contact the Inclusive Education project team and we will respond to you as soon as possible.
 For any troubleshooting issues, please remember to tell us the URL of the page in question and which operating system and browser you are using.

 Invitation to use our inclusive education resources

 We encourage you to make use of our resources in your teaching and learning sites.
-If you would like to link to or use specific content please contact our web developer for the site, Mrs Karen Lake.
+If you would like to link to or use specific content please email [email protected]

 You can navigate the site in several ways.
 Click on one of the tiles at the bottom of the Home page.
 Or go to the horizontal navigation bar at the top of the page and click on the section you would like.
 Select from available drop-down menus.
 When you click on a main heading in the Inclusive Teaching Toolkit, a left-hand menu will also appear with topic pages for you to choose from.
 You can also search the site by typing in a keyword in the search field and then press ‘Submit’.